 Distributions to the holders of Exchangeable Securities are calculated in a manner that provides a return that is economically equivalent to the distributions paid to the Unitholders, if any.
-In Q4 2023, the distributions on Exchangeable Securities were stable at CAD\$110 compared to CAD\$97 for Q4 2022.
-The decrease in distributions occurred following the cut in distributions implemented in October 2022 and the suspension of all distributions following the November 2023 distribution.
+Following the suspension of distribution to Unitholders in Q4 2023, distributions on Exchangeable Securities were suspended as well.